nheron/droolsonboarding/gettingStarted/install-needed-tools-to-run-the-workbench.md

 This will avoid spolling your operating system, we are going to use virtual machines on your host.

-For the windows owner the
+For the windows\/MacOS machines, the toolbox is [here.](https://www.docker.com/products/docker-toolbox)